-We have moved for too long on the assumption that individuals in organizations continually maintain or seek to maintain reciprocity - that they always monitor their own outcomes in the context of the outcomes for the target - when making decisions regarding relationship behaviors.
-In addition we have structured much of our thinking on the way exchange relationships in organizations form and operate based on the assumption that deeper exchange relationships require time to develop.
-This is clearly at odds with the way relationships are seen as developing in other contexts (e.g., social, romantic), where it is freely acknowledged that the development of a relationship need not be gradual at all and may be "sparked" into a certain form by a significant event (e.g., "love at first sight.").
-And in these other arenas, the application of different rules for the exchange relationship such as revenge, competition, altruism, and group gain are seen as common (Meeker, 1971).
+We have moved for too long on the assumption that individuals in organizations continually maintain or seek to maintain reciprocitythat they always monitor their own outcomes in the context of the outcomes for the target-when making decisions regarding relationship behaviors.
+In addition, we have structured much of our thinking on the way exchange relationships in organizations form and operate based on the assumption that deeper exchange relationships require time to develop.
+This is clearly at odds with the way we see relationships developing in other contexts (e.g., social, romantic), where we freely acknowledge that the development of a relationship need not be gradual at all and may be "sparked" into a certain form by a significant event (e.g., "love at first sight").
+In these other arenas the application of different rules for the exchange relationship, such as revenge, competition, altruism, and group gain, are seen as common (Meeker, 1971).

 While we understand why individuals might behave in those ways (e.g., strong identification), our literature has been silent as to how relationships in the organizational context progress into those forms.
-We argue that we may be better able to tell how these relationships reach a particular state by looking at anchoring events.
-We hope that this greater understanding of how relationships reach more extreme forms can be applied to generate deeper positive exchange relationships within organizations as well as in helping us understand how to treat the consequences of the negative forms of such extreme exchanges.
+We argue that we may be better able to tell how relationships reach a particular state by looking at anchoring events.
+We hope that this greater understanding of how relationships reach more extreme forms can be applied to generate deeper positive exchange relationships within organizations, as well as help us understand how to treat the consequences of the negative forms of such extreme exchanges.